-The professional learning needs identified are using limited sources of data and the need for administrators and teacher leaders to define expectations for the implementation for professional learning are trends noticed to provide support for teacher and leader needs.
-An additional need is to increase the number of staff members engaged in professional learning to make use of more than on learning need.
+Professional Capacity:Summarize the The professional learning needs identified are using limited sources of professional capacity trends and patterns data and the need for administrators and teacher leaders to define observed by the team while completing expectations for the implementation for professional learning are trends this section of the report.
+What are the noticed to provide support for teacher and leader needs.
+An additional important trends and patterns that will need is to increase the number of staff members engaged in support the identification of student, professional learning to make use of more than on learning need. teacher, and leader needs?